myspc-development/art-test/server/README.md

 ## Configuration

-Create a `.env` file in the project root and define at least:
+Copy `.env.example` to `.env` in the project root and define at least:

 ```bash
 JWT_SECRET=change_me_to_a_long_random_string